 Potts Point’s small but mighty two-level French restaurant and natural wine bar, Caravin, is one of the best date night spots in Sydney.
 Dimmed moody lighting from a centre chandelier sets the tone for a romantic dinner or lunch on weekends.

-While the menu changes weekly, expect snacky plates like oysters and carpaccio paired with champagne and other fizzy drinks, followed by an irresistible three-cheese soufflé and premium meat cuts.
-Book online.
+While the menu changes weekly, expect snacky plates like oysters and carpaccio paired with champagne and other fizzy sips, followed by an irresistible three-cheese soufflé and premium meat cuts.

 Best Potts Point Japanese Restaurants